This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my full

 I am just beginning the next part of the process, but am feeling an amazing sense of accomplishment for what I have done so far.
 I have always wanted to be an author and even recently found pitch letters I sent to publishers when I was a mere 14 years old, as well as some of the responses.
 Here’s one of the pitches:

 I can definitely learn a thing or two about drive and persistence from my younger self! 🙂 Needless to say, I have some more ideas up my sleeve.
 I’m hoping to have some updates in the future.
 Speaking of updates…

 The State of the Uterus – Controlling Endometriosis Pain

 Previously, I wrote a very lengthy blog post about some female medical issues I was having (endometriosis, suspected adenomyosis and IBS).
 At the end, I mentioned I’d provide an update, and so the time has come to do so.
-As I warned the first time around, if you don’t have a uterus, or never had one, you might want to just skip to the next section.
 If you missed the post, you can check it out here: Endometriosis and Adenomyosis and IBS, Oh My!

 Anyway, I’ll make it brief this time.
 When I started taking the continuous birth control medication, which was the treatment suggested by my doctor in lieu of hysterectomy, the endometriosis pain and the pain I had been experiencing due to my related IBS and potential adenomyosis seemed to lighten up significantly.
 However, on the downside, instead of no period, I had a perpetual period.
 I think it was five months of constant bleeding minus a week or two here and there.
 Not the result I was hoping for!
 I had to experiment with dosage and then…Eureka!
 Something finally worked!
 It turned out that I needed a much higher estrogen dose than is typically prescribed.